augsmachado/basic-calculus-app/README.md

-# calculus
+# calculator
-Calculus is a simple calculator for high school students and created in C++
+A simple calculator for high school students and created in C++